A Systematic Survey on Android API Usage for Data-Driven Analytics with Smartphones: Introduction

+Table \ref{table:existingresearch1} lists the existing review studies investigating prior works that used various mobile usage and sensor data for specific research purposes.
+Rooksby et al.~\cite{rooksby2019student} reviewed existing studies that used smartphone sensor data to monitor student mental health.
+Kourtis et al.~\cite{kourtis2019digital} investigated the usage of sensor data by reviewing 62 studies that used mobile and wearable devices to determine digital biomarkers for Alzheimer's disease.
+Liang et al.~\cite{liang2019survey} reviewed 92 studies that used various types of data (e.g., online activities, blood pressure, ECG, EEG), including mobile and wearable device data, in a digital phenotyping study of mental health.

+There are also review studies investigating research that used various mobile usage and sensor data under different experimental conditions or focused on specific mobile usage and sensor data as depicted in Table \ref{table:existingresearch1}.
+To gain a more generalizable understanding of mobile device use across different user populations, Church et al.~\cite{church2015understanding} analyzed the differences in data collected in 22 papers according to the number of different experimenters, experiment period, deployment, recruitment, incentives, and methods.
+Berkel et al.~\cite{van2017experience} investigated 110 studies using the experience sampling method (ESM) in experiment duration, types of triggers, response rate, compensation, personal device, and utilized data.

+However, no prior studies performed a systematic survey of the existing research papers based on Android’s AS/US APIs and other built-in sensing APIs to the best of our knowledge.
+In addition, the existing review papers do not give a holistic view of mobile usage \& sensor data types for research purposes because they only investigated particular content (i.e., specific research purposes, data type, and experimental conditions).
+Furthermore, mobile usage and sensor data terminology are named differently, making it challenging to correctly identify mobile usage and sensor data items.

+This work first identifies the primary research purposes of those studies that use AS/US APIs.
+Then, this research reviewed the types of mobile usage and sensor data according to research purposes.
+Lastly, this research systematically reviewed the existing studies and categorized research purposes via a thematic analysis with affinity diagramming.
+In addition, this research categorized the collected data as follows: i.e., physical context sensing, system sensing, and interactive sensing data, by referring to API documents and prior studies.

-This study aims to provide the guidelines for using and reporting Android's AS/US APIs, and other APIs data for research purposes.
-The main contributions of our work can be summarized as follows: \begin{itemize} \item We provide an overview of the trends in existing research over the last ten years by categorizing the papers on the basis of the research purposes.
-Next, we report on how to use and collect the data, and summarize the type of data collected according to research purposes and AS/US APIs used. \item We present and elucidate the following: (1) A summary of the results; (2) Classification of papers based on the ease of identifying data terms; (3) Practical issues about Google Android policy when using AS and US APIs for data-driven analytics; (4) Discussion of the privacy and security issues associated with mobile usage and sensor data collection and use; \end{itemize}
+The main contributions of this work can be summarized as follows: \begin{itemize} \item This study provides an overview of the trends in existing research over the last ten years by categorizing the reviewed papers into several research themes through thematic analysis. \item Next, this study reports on how to collect and use the data and summarizes the used data types according to surveyed studies and research purposes. \item Our findings help us to identify the relationships between research purposes and data types in mobile usage and sensor data-driven analytics research. \item This study discusses challenges and insights (e.g., privacy and data quality issues, reproducibility issues of data term confusion, and research trends according to APIs release and update) that may arise when conducting various mobile usage and sensor data-driven analytics research. \end{itemize}